thezochko/simple-cron/README.md

       - "./docker/docker-entrypoint-initcron.d:/docker-entrypoint-initcron.d"
 ```

-Docker-compose.yml EXAMPLE file wich includes all options for setup, where you DO need any packages installed to run the cronjobs:
+Docker-compose.yml EXAMPLE file wich includes all options for setup, where you DO need packages installed to run the cronjobs:

+> (In this case only the cronjobs inside of the volume containing a text with the cronjobs will be used, if you leave the volume out, the environment variable will be used instead)

 ```
 version: '3'